Molly McCammon

 Kristen Ritter

-Kristen Ritter is a writer and playwright whose work has been supported by the Alaska State Council on the Arts, the Kennedy Center, the U.S. Department of State Innovation Station, and Theater Alaska.
+Kristen Ritter is a writer and playwright.
 She is a Fulbright Fellow and Alaska Literary Award recipient.
+Her writing has been supported by the Alaska State Council on the Arts, the Kennedy Center, the U.S. Department of State Secretary’s Office of Global Women’s Issues, the Alaska Arts & Culture Foundation, and Theater Alaska.
 She supports 49 Writers because she wants to provide resources and opportunities to artists across the state!

 Past Board and Staff Members